microbus-io/fabric/README.md

 * [Events](./docs/blocks/events.md) - How event-driven architecture can be used to decouple microservices
 * [Distributed tracing](./docs/blocks/distrib-tracing.md) - Visualizing stack traces across microservices using OpenTelemetry and Jaeger
 * [OpenAPI](./docs/blocks/openapi.md) - OpenAPI document generation for microservices
+* [Local development](./docs/tech/local-dev.md) - Run an entire solution comprising a multitude of microservices in your local IDE

 ### Design Choices